vaibhavkhl/vaibhavkhl.github.io/_drafts/solo-backpacking-seasia.md

 I used lonely planet during the journey to find more information about particular places.

-[Wikitravel](wikitravel.com) - I used this during the journey to find places to stay and eat.
+[Wikitravel](wikitravel.com) - I used this during the journey to find places to stay and eat on the go.
 You can also download the wikivoyage mobile app.

-[Travelfish](travelfish.org) - This has articles about the places and are very well written.
+[Travelfish](travelfish.org) - This has very well written articles.

 Hostelworld, Hostelbooker and agoda mobile apps for finding places to stay.

-Use maps.me and download the countries map to use it offline.
+maps.me app for offline maps.

 ### Visa
 Getting visa is a simple process for these countries but there is a lack of proper information over the Internet especially regarding the documents required.